The History Of Batman On Film

 After the early success, it’s a little surprising that Batman didn’t appear in TV or movies again until the ’60s.
 But he quickly made up for the absence, as Batman the TV series is one of the most iconic portrayals.
 It is, after all, the origin of the famous theme song, as well as many of the other things we associate with Batman and Robin.
 These include adding the word “Bat” to anything and everything (I’m typing this on my Bat-computer) and Robin’s many “Holy” sayings (“Holy whiskers, Batman!”), for example.

-Batman, starring Adam West as the title character, and Burt Ward as Robin, would air for only 3 seasons, but its legacy would linger for decades.
+Batman, starring Adam West as the title character, and Burt Ward as Robin (who might make an appearance on the Infinite Earths crossover), would air for only 3 seasons, but its legacy would linger for decades.
 It was a campfest, whose villains, like Cesar Romero’s Joker or Burgess Meredith’s Penguin, were just as memorable as its stars.
 And do not even get me started on the various Catwomen.
 Over the years, the show that typecast West and Ward would be reassessed several times, ending up with an overwhelmingly positive image.

 But Batman wasn’t the only TV appearance for the Dark Knight.
 He would appear in a torrent of animated series, whether ensemble shows or his own, for example.
 Numerous actors would voice him over the years, including, most frequently, Kevin Conroy.
 And Batman still wasn’t through on TV.
 From 2014-2019, David Mazouz would portray the young Bruce Wayne on Fox’s Gotham.
 In case you missed it, the show traces the rise of Batman, as well as his foes, so Mazouz doesn’t actually spend a lot of time as Batman.
 In fact, the only time we see him as the Batman, it’s only his face and voice.
 Stunt actor Mikhail Mudrik plays the body.